09 Feb Cocaine Addiction: Is Teen Cocaine Use More Harmful Than Adult Use?

 - If signs of trouble are more serious—obviously declining health, money and property disappearing, the actual discovery of cocaine or drug paraphernalia—confront the situation in a kind-but-firm way that makes it clear you are still listening and understanding, but something is going to be done about the situation whether your teen likes it or not.

 - Research local cocaine rehabilitation centers with good track records of helping adolescents.
 Take your teenager with you to evaluate potential drug detox programs.
 When you register her with a center, make arrangements to check on her regularly and to start family counseling immediately.

 - No matter what happens, hold onto hope for your teenager’s and family’s future.

 If your teenager—or you—is struggling with cocaine addiction, please call Inland Detox at (888) 739-8296.
-We pride ourselves on offering the best drug and alcohol medical detox services in southern California: our other services include benzodiazepine, methadone, methamphetamine and heroin rehab.
+We pride ourselves on offering the best drug and alcohol medical detox services in southern California: our other services include benzodiazepine, methamphetamine and heroin rehab.